Cards encapsulate related content into a distinct, bordered frame with an optional header, providing clear visual hierarchy for your documentation.

 :::

-Prepare your documentation for a global audience using our built-in i18n support.
+Prepare your documentation for a global audience using the built-in i18n support.

 docmd add i18n